Enhancements in EasyBuild v5.0¶

 This option is also available as easyconfig parameter

-.
+search_path_linker.
 Which has precedence over the global

-build option.
+--search-path-linker build option.

-to specify the location of installed Python packages (via --prefer-python-search-path
+Support not using $PYTHONPATH to specify the location of installed Python packages (via --prefer-python-search-path)¶

-Revamp of easyconfig parameter modextrapaths
+Revamp of easyconfig parameter modextrapaths¶

-has become in EasyBuild 5.0 the only
+The easyconfig parameter modextrapaths has become in EasyBuild 5.0 the only

 tool needed in easyconfigs to add extra search paths into the generated module

 file.
-The environment variables targeted in modextrapaths
+The environment variables targeted in modextrapaths now can also be

 defined with a dictionary of options to fully control how their extra search